kramarnath/Morse_code_communication_system/README.md

 # Morse Code Communication System using ESP32 + Laser

-A wireless optical communication system implemented using two ESP32 microcontrollers, a laser transmitter, a laser receiver (LDR/photodiode module), and LCD displays.

-The system converts button input into Morse code, transmits pulses through a laser beam, receives and decodes the pulses, and displays the output on LCD.
+A wireless morse code communication system implemented using two ESP32 microcontrollers, a laser transmitter, a laser receiver (LDR/photodiode module), and LCD displays.The system converts button input into Morse code, transmits pulses through a laser beam, receives and decodes the pulses, and displays the output on LCD.

 ---